Skip to content

 By grouping investments, it is easier to understand their absolute and relative returns.

 There may be no correlation between the asset classes; however, investors may rotate between them based on returns, market conditions, or investment goals.
-Others may diversify across the asset classes based on weightings.
+Others may diversify across the asset classes.

 What are the main Asset Classes?

-The most common asset classes are cash, fixed income, equities, FX, commodities, alternatives, and digital assets.
+The most common asset classes are cash, fixed income, equities, FX, commodities, alternatives, and digital assets (it is common to list asset classes from lowest to highest risk).

 In some asset classes, the investment will be listed on a public exchange or market, while in others it is a private or over the counter (OTC) transaction.

-Valuations on public markets are dynamic, while in private markets, they are opaque and often subjective.
-As at 31.12.2023 the largest asset classes by notional outstanding were:
+Valuations in public capital markets are dynamic, while in private markets they are opaque and often subjective.
+The largest asset classes in capital markets by notional outstanding are:

 Source: LSEG, MSCI